 - In the previous three years, they have not received any type of social assistance.

-- The resident must be able to make enough money to support thermselves and their family on a regular basis.
+- The resident must be able to make enough money to support themselves and their family regularly.

 - For the residency, valid health insurance coverage is necessary.

 - The safety and security of the public should not be affected.

 Foreigners with a long-term residency permit have most of the same rights as Turkish citizens, except a few essential privileges, such as: (candidacy, election, public office, importation of cars).